History menu >

 Edward married Edith Isabella Milner in London in 1881 and they had seven sons, Edward Backhouse, John Yate, Lawrence Milner, Henry Ellis, Hugh Methven, Geoffrey Allen and Charles Stafford Gray Robinson.

 We assume Edward and Edith retired to 'Chadsmore' a house in Orchard Road, Great Malvern.
 They were not the only residents of Orchard Road to lose sons in the Great War.
 Their neighbours Harry Arbuthnot Acworth and Anna Mary Godby Acworth (daughter of Colonel C V Jenkins, 47th Bengal Light Infantry) lost their sons Douglas Harry Ackworth and John Arden Ackworth.
+James MacKenzie who lived nearby at Daresbury in Priory Road also lost his sons.

 Of the four sons who were living after the Great War, we gather Edward Backhouse became a tea planter, Hugh Methven became a schoolmaster, Charles Milner joined the diplomatic service and was awarded the CMG, and Charles Stafford Gray Robinson became a chartering department manager.